 In March 2003, five shareholders of the Company each obtained a \$100,000 line of credit with Citizens Bank (the "Bank") and allowed the Company to use the proceeds totaling \$500,000 (the "Bank Notes").
 The Bank Notes incurred interest at the prime rate and were payable upon demand if the shareholders receive such a request from the Bank.
 The Company entered into an agreement with the Bank under which the monthly interest on the Bank Notes was paid by the Company.
-However, the Company had no legal obligation to the Bank to repay the Bank Notes, and there was no formal agreement between the Company and the shareholders until November 2005 when the Company entered into a promissory note agreement with each shareholder.
-The promissory note agreement between the Company and the shareholders was also due on demand.
-In connection with the transaction, the Company issued 200,000 warrants to each of the five shareholders.
+However, the Company had no legal obligation to the Bank to repay the Bank Notes, and there was no formal agreement between the Company and the shareholders.
+The promissory note agreement between the Company and the shareholders.
+The promissory note agreement between the Company and the shareholders.
 These warrants were exercisable at \$0.78 and had a seven year term.
 Based on their relative fair values, \$268,519 and \$231,481 of the net proceeds were allocated to the warrants and Bank Notes, respectively.
-The Company recognized interest expense of \$9,715 (2005 - \$31,385), in connection with the monthly interest incurred on the Bank Notes.
+In 2006 the Company recognized interest expense of \$9,715 (2005 - \$31,385), in connection with the monthly interest incurred on the Bank Notes.
 The Company repaid the principal amount of \$500,000 in April 2006 following the completion of its IPO.